A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: GP Surrogate Modeling for DT Applications

 \section{GP Surrogate Modeling for DT Applications}

-We present in Section \ref{sec:GPmodeling} a mathematical review of GPs as it is used for surrogate modeling.
-In Section \ref{sec:GPnoisederivatives}, the generalized case of GP modeling with noisy data is presented with our extension of GPs to utilize both function values and their derivatives up to any arbitrary order $d$.
+We start by laying out the basic building blocks of Gaussian Process (GP) modeling that we will employ and providing a summary of well-known theoretical results that helped guide our work.
+In particular, we present in Section \ref{sec:kernel_methods_interpolation} a review of kernel methods.
+In Section \ref{sec:GPmodeling}, we then present a mathematical review of GPs as they are used for surrogate modeling.
+In Section \ref{sec:GPnoisederivatives}, the generalized case of GP modeling with noisy data is presented with our extension of GPs to utilize both function values and their derivatives up to any arbitrary derivative order $d$.
 In Section \ref{sec:GPderiv}, we present the specific case of modeling noise-free data within our contribution of derivative-enhanced GPs.
-In Section \ref{sec:GPverification}, we present numerical verification tests to demonstrate the correctness of our algorithm and to highlight the superior convergence properties of derivative-enhanced GPs when applied to problems with sufficient smoothness.
+Finally, in Section \ref{sec:GPverification}, we present numerical verification experiments to demonstrate the correctness of our algorithm and to highlight the superior convergence properties of derivative-enhanced GPs when applied to problems with sufficient smoothness.